U.S. Economy Grew 2.9 Percent In 2018, Just Below Trump's Target

 The economy expanded by a very strong 4.2 percent during the second quarter, which many economists attributed to the 2017 tax cuts.

-But after that initial spike, growth slowed to a 3.4 percent pace in the third quarter and then continued to decline at the end of the year.
+But after that initial spike, growth slowed to a 3.4 percent pace in the third quarter and then continued to soften at the end of the year.

 Many economists see growth continuing to soften in 2019, because of weakness in Europe and the waning benefits of the tax cuts.
 The Federal Reserve now expects 2.3 percent growth this year.

-The slowing growth suggest that Fed officials can continue to exercise patience in deciding whether to raise interest rates.
+The slowing growth suggests that Fed officials can continue to exercise patience in deciding whether to raise interest rates.